miguelgrinberg/Flask-SocketIO/docs/index.rst

 In all these commands, ``module`` is the Python module or package that defines the application instance, and ``app`` is the application instance itself.

-Gunicorn release 18.0 is the recommended release to use with Flask-SocketIO.
-The 19.x releases are known to have incompatibilities in certain deployment scenarios that include WebSocket.

 Due to the limited load balancing algorithm used by gunicorn, it is not possible to use more than one worker process when using this web server.
 For that reason, all the examples above include the ``-w 1`` option.